brianglass/anastasis/files/kontakion_32.md

 Leaving to the dust the things of ash,
 Come, let us come to our senses and let us raise on high our eyes and minds.
-Mortals, let us make our sight together with our senses Fly to heavenÂ’s gates.
+Mortals, let us make our sight together with our senses Fly to heaven’s gates.
 Let us imagine we are standing on the mount of Olives And that we bend our gaze on the Redeemer
 As he rides upon a cloud.
-For from where the Lord has hastened back to heaven There too the One who loves to give has distributed his gifts To his Apostles, cherishing them as a father and crying out to them, Â‘I am not parting from you.
-I am with you and there is no one against you.Â’
+For from where the Lord has hastened back to heaven There too the One who loves to give has distributed his gifts To his Apostles, cherishing them as a father and crying out to them, ‘I am not parting from you.
+I am with you and there is no one against you.’

 **